-Lecture and lab
+• Lecture and lab 10%

 Lecture quizzes will be given at the discretion of the instructor and may be announced or unannounced.
-These quizzes will be completed independently by each student, consist of five (5) questions covering any previous topic and may be given at any time throughout the class period.
-Class attendance may count for a quiz grade as well.
-No make-up will be given for missed quizzes, to include the student arriving to class late.
+These quizzes will be completed independently by each student, consist of approximately 5 questions covering any previous topic and may be given at any time throughout the class period.
+Class attendance may also be used as a quiz grade.
+No make-up will be given for missed quizzes, to include the student arriving late to class.
 No exceptions for any reason will be accepted.

-Lab quizzes will consist of five (5) to ten (10) questions and will be given at the beginning of each lab starting with the second lab section.
-The questions may be any format and will pertain to material covered from the previous labs, thus each quiz could be considered comprehensive.
+Lab quizzes will consist of approximately 5 to 10 questions and will be given at the beginning of each lab.
+The questions may be any format and will pertain to material covered from the previous labs, thus each quiz should be considered comprehensive.
 Missed quizzes will be handled as any missed exam.
 Students must attend their assigned lab unless arrangements are made prior to the lab.
 See "Missed Exam Policy".
+In the event a student misses lab and the quiz, he may choose to attend a different lab.
+He will be allowed to take the quiz (as a learning instrument) but will receive of grade of 0.
+However, attendance credit will be given for attending.